Willy Adames Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants have the 17th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Giants have the 15th-ranked team ERA among all league pitching staffs (4.21).

-- The Giants rank 19th in baseball in home runs given up (60 total, 1.2 per game).
+- Giants pitchers combine to surrender 60 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Alexander makes his first start of the season for the Giants.
+- The Giants are sending Wood (0-0) to the mound to make his sixth start of the season.
+He is 0-0 with a 4.05 ERA and 21 strikeouts through 20 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.